TravelWake Score

 Best trip shape

-France usually gets better value once the route stops forcing every night into the capital.
+France usually gets better value once the route stops forcing every night into the capital and lets the second city do real work.

 Currency